-The pricing proposal guidelines we published in March 2023 outline our expectations for the water businesses in terms of engaging with their customers and other stakeholders during the development of pricing proposals.
-In this chapter, we assess Seqwater's customer engagement based on the engagement principles in these guidelines.
+The pricing proposal guidelines we published in March 2023 outlined our expectations for the water businesses in terms of engaging with their customers and other stakeholders during the development of proposals.
+We have assessed Seqwater's customer engagement based on the engagement principles in these guidelines.